 Now for the new concerns: What crank should I purchase?
 What is the chainring size to use?

 Most individuals should settle for the 130BCD crank because the 110BCD won't provide sufficient options for the larger chainrings.
 All of our Downtube folding bikes priced over than $500 are fitted with 130BCD cranks that will allow a double chainring to be installed.
 The tiniest 130BCD chainring is the 38T, which will be too low for most riders.
 The largest is the 60T, which will be too high for the majority of riders.
 To make a decision on the appropriate size, you are going to use of a gear calculator.
 Entering the different variables you will be able to make a decision on the chainring combinations to use.

 Now, you will have to add a front shifter to complement your front derailleur.
 Grip shifters don’t’ shift as smoothly as trigger shifters and they allow you to apply the brake while changing the gear shift.
 Try trigger shifters, they are really nice!

 To review, the majority of riders are not in need of any extra gears when riding on flat surface or climbing up hills.
 Nevertheless, folding bikes with small wheels will usually run out of gear when descending.
 It is ideal that riders be equipped with a double chainring to ride downhill faster.

 Likely issues to consider when making front derailleur/shifter/double chainring addition:

 1. Rear derailleurs shift more crisply than front derailleurs.
 So adding gears in the front will normally make the shifting less precise

-2. During folding the chain will drop.
+2. During folding the chain may drop with a front derailleur.
 This is a common occurrence on multi-chainring folding bicycles.
 In mostly bad cases, the chain can get jammed between the frame and crank, perhaps causing damage to the frame ( if the chain gets wedged in the frame ).
-You may want to ensure that your frame can handle chain drops without resulting in any damage.
+You may want to take precautions against chain drops to minimize the risk.